openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ## Overview

-Z-Wave Plus Motion Detector with Light Sensor
+<p&gtZ-Wave Plus Motion Detector with Light Sensor</p&gt

 ### Inclusion Information

-  1. Bring Motion Detector to within 10 feet (3 meters) of the controller
-  2. Remove the cover of the Motion Detector by twisting it apart
-  3. Put the controller into inclusion mode
-  4. Press the Connect Button quickly 3 times in a row

-The LED Indicator will flash five times indicating inclusion.
+<ol&gt<li&gtBring Motion Detector to within 10 feet (3 meters) of the controller</li&gt <li&gtRemove the cover of the Motion Detector by twisting it apart</li&gt <li&gtPut the controller into inclusion mode</li&gt <li&gtPress the Connect Button quickly 3 times in a row</li&gt </ol&gt<p&gtThe LED Indicator will flash five times indicating inclusion.</p&gt

 ### Exclusion Information

-  1. Remove the cover of the Motion Detector by twisting apart and make sure the Motion Detector is powered
-  2. Put the controller into exclusion mode
-  3. Press the Connect Button quickly three times in a row

-The LED Indicator will flash five times indicating exclusion/disconnection

-Factory Reset:

-  1. Remove the cover of the Motion Detector by twisting apart and make sure the Motion Detector is powered
-  2. Hold the Connect Button for 10 seconds until the LED Indicator blinks once, then release the button.
+<ol&gt<li&gtRemove the cover of the Motion Detector by twisting apart and make sure the Motion Detector is powered</li&gt <li&gtPut the controller into exclusion mode</li&gt <li&gtPress the Connect Button quickly three times in a row</li&gt </ol&gt<p&gtThe LED Indicator will flash five times indicating exclusion/disconnection</p&gt <p&gtFactory Reset:</p&gt <ol&gt<li&gtRemove the cover of the Motion Detector by twisting apart and make sure the Motion Detector is powered</li&gt <li&gtHold the Connect Button for 10 seconds until the LED Indicator blinks once, then release the button.</li&gt </ol&gt

 ### Wakeup Information